 What are Unsecured Debts?

-Unsecured debt refers to a type of debt that isn’t tied to any collateral; for instance a home or a car.
+Unsecured debt refers to a type of debt that isn’t tied to any collateral, for instance a home or a car.
 Unlike secured debts, no item or asset is pledged by the borrower as a collateral for a borrowed amount.

-The collateral serves as the lender’s guarantee that the borrower will pay the debt, otherwise the lender can retrieve the collateral as a way of recouping from the loss caused by the unresolved debt.
+The collateral serves as the lender’s guarantee that the borrower will pay the debt, otherwise the lender can retrieve the collateral as a way of recouping from the loss caused by the unsettled debt.